 What are Assay Annotations?

-To help with the underlying data, we have created the Common Assay Template, which draws from a number of underlying vocabularies created by domain experts, including the BioAssay Ontology (BAO), Drug Target Ontology (DTO), Cell Line Ontology (CLO) and others.
+To help curate the methodologies behind an assay, we have created the Common Assay Template which is designed to capture most of the high value data from bioassay protocols.
+This Common Assay Template draws from a number of underlying vocabularies created by domain experts, including the BioAssay Ontology (BAO), Drug Target Ontology (DTO), Cell Line Ontology (CLO) and others.
 When text is available (e.g. for annotating legacy data), the interface makes use of machine learning and natural language processing to suggest terms, speeding up the process.

-To begin, click the Insert Assay Annotations icon in the toolbar:
+To begin, click the Insert Assay Annotation icon in the ELN toolbar:

-This will open a dialog to add, modify, or delete annotations:
+This will open a form to add, modify, or delete annotations:

 Advanced searching is enabled where a user can use type-ahead and partial matches to retrieve a list of available annotations.